inf112-v20/weirdsixters/README.md

 ## Known bugs

 - Currently throws "WARNING: An illegal reflective access operation has occurred", when the java version used is >8.
 This has no effect on Windows machines, but you may have to use Java 8 on Linux.
+- Robots may some times teleport to another tile than intended when moving...

 ## Testing